News

 Cotton sustainability standards and initiatives exist, including organic and Better Cotton Initiative (BCI) cotton.

-BCI is a nonprofit organization that seeks to improve environmental, economic, and social impacts of cotton cultivation.
-Initiated by apparel companies and NGOs to support a large scale transition away from conventional cotton growing practices, BCI is an intermediate standard that helps reduce pesticides, increase yields and economic opportunity, and improve water utilization.
+BCI is a nonprofit organization that seeks to improve the environmental, economic, and social impacts of cotton cultivation.
+Initiated by apparel companies and NGOs to support a large-scale transition away from conventional cotton growing practices, BCI is an intermediate standard that helps reduce pesticides, increase yields and economic opportunity, and improve water utilization.
 These benefits are achieved through farmer training and capacity building throughout the production chain.

-E.g. according to numbers from 2013, Chinese and Indian BCI farmers used 10% and 22% less pesticide on their crops than Comparison Farmers, as measured by the quantity of active ingredients applied.
-In terms of fertilizers, Chinese BCI farmers were measured to use 1% less synthetic fertilizers, and 42% more organic fertilizers, while Indian BCI farmers used 28% less synthetic fertilizers and 22% more organic fertilizers than the Comparison Farmers.
+E.g., according to numbers from 2013, Chinese and Indian BCI farmers used 10% and 22% less pesticide on their crops than comparison farmers, as measured by the quantity of active ingredients applied.
+In terms of fertilizers, Chinese BCI farmers were measured to use 1% less synthetic fertilizers and 42% more organic fertilizers, while Indian BCI farmers used 28% less synthetic fertilizers and 22% more organic fertilizers than the comparison farmers.

 Source from Design for Longevity